borteo/neat-starter/src/posts/good-bad-ugly-remote-work.md

 Meetings can often be transformed into asynchronous conversations too.
 And those often useless stand-ups?
 Let's free ourselves from that burden and dedicate more time to coding, my fellow programmers! 🏆

 In the vast remote landscape, it's easy to forget the [value of casual chatter](https://www.scirp.org/journal/paperinformation.aspx?paperid=75553).
 We're setting up a virtual water cooler (a.k.a. non-obligatory calls) where we can chit-chat about hobbies, food, kids, and travels.
-It's like a social oasis amid our work oasis, promoting camaraderie and cohesion.
+It's like a refreshing social oasis amidst our busy work environment, fostering camaraderie and enhancing cohesion.

 ## The Ugly: FOMO (Fear Of Missing Out)